MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 Here the full exception (`ex`) is sent back to the App Center service, plus a dictionary containing additional debugging information as well.

 > [!NOTE]
-> This feature is only supported for Xamarin Errors today
+> This feature is only supported for Xamarin Errors today.

 ### Export Diagnostics Data

 App Center can export diagnostics (crashes and errors) raw data to Azure.
-Export diagnostics data to Blob Storage for customization (editing) of the data.
+Export diagnostics data to Blob Storage for customization of the data.

-In order to export crashes, attachments and errors, you must call the [Export Configurations API](https://openapi.appcenter.ms/#/export/ExportConfigurations_Create):
+To export crashes, attachments and errors, you must call the [Export Configurations API](https://openapi.appcenter.ms/#/export/ExportConfigurations_Create):

 ```HTTP
 POST /v0.1/apps/{owner_name}/{app_name}/export_configurations